Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 Allegations may be brought by students, university officials, faculty members, or staff members acting as the Complainant or Reporting Party.
 The allegation must be in writing and must include factual information supporting the infraction.

-1. The Associate Director of Student Conduct (or designee) will oversee all investigations, not including Title IX allegations, and determine whether there is sufficient evidence to pursue a charge.
+1. The Director of Student Conduct (or designee) will oversee all investigations, not including Title IX allegations, and determine whether there is sufficient evidence to pursue a charge.
 This determination shall be made within 45 calendar days (or within a reasonable amount of time) after the initiation of the allegation.
-Upon making this determination, the Associate Director for Student Conduct (or designee) will:
+Upon making this determination, the Director for Student Conduct (or designee) will:

 1. Dismiss the allegation because the facts are insufficient to support a finding of responsible; or pursue a charge.
 In cases involving Title IX adjudication The Title IX Coordinator will forward their Investigation Report and recommendation to the Director of Student Conduct.